-- Addresses the domestic impacts and unintended consequences of foreign policy decisions.
+- Addresses the unintended consequences of U.S. military actions abroad.

-- Examines the impact of business, domestic pressure groups, and think tanks on U.S. foreign policy.
+- Examines the impact of domestic interest groups, businesses, think tanks, and the permanent national security bureaucracy on U.S. foreign policy.

 - Explores the growth of the intelligence and national security establishments since 9/11.

-- Explores the costs, risks, and impacts of foreign aid and alliance commitments.
+- Surveys the costs, risks, and impacts of foreign aid and alliance commitments.

 - A one-to-two-page abstract of the project on behalf of your university, college, think tank, or other 501(c)(3) organization.
 The abstract should provide sufficient detail for reviewers to assess the nature and feasibility of the idea.